ader1990/openstack-networkd/README.md

       * cloud-init version 19.4-33 supports network_data.json
       * kernel / udev supports CNDN
       * supports add nic
-      * support remove nic with the following caveats:
+      * supports remove nic with the following caveats:
         * the removal of the nic needs to be done after the network config for the add event has finished
         * the removal of the primary nic also removes the default route for the subnet.
           This leaves no way to access the metadata endpoint in this state.